Salvation Army - Bramwell House

 Who is the project for?

 Single homeless people.
 Priority given to applicants with a local connection to the area.

 Priority is made for applicants with a local connection to the area.
 Referrals are to be made through Housing Needs.

 Referrals are made to the centre from Housing Needs.
 Upon completion of the referral, the applicant is to attend the centre where an interview will take place.

 Support and accommodation

 24 hour waking cover.
-A support worker for each Client, tailor made and person centred support planning sessions on a regular basis.
+A support worker for each client, tailor made and person centred support planning sessions on a regular basis.
 Programme consists of cooking, budgeting, well being, employment and training.
-We have our own football tea which play regularly.
-We will hold annual day trips out.
-We have a part time counsellor who comes and speaks to Clients on a one-to-one basis.
-We have a Chaplain on site who is always available for Clients, this can be on a spiritual and non spiritual level.
-We have a Specialist Support Worker who specialises in Substance Misuse and Addictions.
+Football team which play regularly.
+Annual day trips out.
+Part time counsellor who comes and speaks to clients on a one-to-one basis.
+Chaplain on site, who is always available for clients.
+Specialist Support Worker who specialises in substance misuse and addictions.
 Groups are held with this worker as well as one-to-one sessions.

 Blackburn train and bus station - 5 minutes walk.